hamishcomau/hamishcomau/legal.md

 layout: page
 title: Legal
 summary: It’s best to have a few things written down so that we both know who should do what to meet your goals.
 This document defines the terms and conditions of our working relationship.
+description: It’s best to have a few things written down so that we both know who should do what to meet your goals.
+This document defines the terms and conditions of our working relationship.
 permalink: /legal/
 ---